Cravings: A Zen-inspired memoir about sensual pleasures…

 Simple?
-No. Deciding on a name stalled the process for — probably three weeks as I came up with potential names and discarded them.
-Gave myself a deadline, decided on a certainty, only to be told by erstwhile long-time Sunday newspaper copy chief, restaurant reviewer and food writer (in South Africa) Anne Stevens, whose proofreading expertise I had gratefully accepted (post- copyediting), that “that is so boring.”
+No. Deciding on a name stalled the process for—probably three weeks as I came up with potential names and discarded them.
+Gave myself a deadline, decided on a certainty, only to be told by erstwhile long-time Sunday newspaper copy chief, restaurant reviewer and food writer (in South Africa) Anne Stevens, whose proofreading expertise I had gratefully accepted (post-copyediting), that “that name is so boring.”

-The next “that’s it!”
-I googled, I found a similarly named existing publishing company.
 I had a couple of friends short-list from my long list.
-Settled on a name.
+I settled on a name.
 Again.

 At that, “Say Yes Press” popped into my head.
-And I knew that was it.
+And in that flash, I knew I had it.

-Kathy liked it so much, she suggested we register it and start “that business.”
-I suggested she register it, I pay toward the registration, and I have honorary use of it.
+Kathy liked it so much, she suggested we register it and consider starting “that business.”
+I suggested she register it, I pay toward the registration, and in turn have honorary use of it.

-And that’s the story of Say Yes Press, which is now a registered imprint with great scope for collaboration and growth and currently awaiting Kathy’s first indie-published in-progress book, plus books for other people.
+And that’s the story of Say Yes Press, which is now a registered imprint with great scope for collaboration and growth and currently awaiting Kathy’s first indie-published in-progress book, plus others.
 And, by agreement, all my future books.

-So, Kathy for copyeditor and Anne for proofreader.
+So, Kathy for copy-editor and Anne for proofreader.
 The manuscript was ready.
-The cover art I had decided on a couple of years previously.
-It was a drawing by Durban artist Pascale Chandler: one of three my mother gave me years ago that all hung, framed, in my bathroom in Oakland for several years.
+The cover art, I had decided on a couple of years previously.
+It was a drawing by Durban artist Pascale Chandler: one of three my mother gave me years ago that had all hung, framed, in my bathroom in Oakland for several years.
 So no issues for cover picture.
 Which is only part of the cover story.

-And I knew I wanted Zen circles to break the thought paragraphs in the print version.
+I knew I wanted Zen circles to break the thought paragraphs in the print version of my book.

 I didn’t think Zen circles or graphics would be possible in the Kindle and e-Book version after asking on the Kindle helpline.
-But I had not, at that point, accounted for the skills and know-how of Jo Marwick, a college buddy in South Africa from years back.
+But I had not, at that point, accounted for the skills and know-how of Jo Marwick, the college buddy in South Africa from years back mentioned previously.

-At some point, while still wondering if I should try to do the interior myself, I remembered she did graphic design and e-mailed her to ask her if she knew anyone who could do what I was looking to do.
-Print-on-demand thought CreateSpace, an e-book through Kindle Direct Publishing, and then to publish on IngramSpark, for potential distribution far and wide, if anyone in the far and wide ever chose to read it.
+At some point, while still wondering if I should try to do the interior myself, I had remembered she did graphic design and e-mailed her to ask if she knew anyone who could do what I was looking to do.
+Print-on-demand through CreateSpace, an e-book through Kindle Direct Publishing, and then to publish on IngramSpark, print and e-book, for potential distribution far and wide, if anyone in the far and wide ever chose to read it.